|Position:||Associate Head Coach|

 After hanging up her cleats following the 1996 Olympics, Sippel came out of playing retirement in 1998 to compete for Canada in the World Championships in Japan.
 Sippel pitched a one-hit shutout and struck out 12 against Italy in the fifth-place game to qualify Canada for its second straight Olympic Games.
 She again retired from Team Canada in 1999, and her Canadian jersey has since been retired.

-Sippel then moved into a coaching role with Team Canada and accomplished much with the squad after being named head coach in March of 2005.
-The Canadians finished second to the United States at the 2005 Pan-American Qualifying Tournament in December 2005 and Sippel guided Team Canada to a 2-1 upset victory of Team USA at the World Cup of Softball on July 19, 2005, the Americans' first loss in international play since 2002.
+Sippel then moved into a coaching role with Team Canada in March of 2005.
+The Canadians finished second to the United States at the 2005 Pan-American Qualifying Tournament in 2005, and Sippel guided Team Canada to a 2-1 upset victory of Team USA at the World Cup of Softball on July 19, 2005, the Americans' first loss in international play since 2002.

 In the spring of 1997, Sippel and Head Coach Rhonda Revelle were both inducted into the Nebraska Softball Hall of Fame.
 A true testament to her accomplishments, Sippel is enshrined in the hall of fames of her alma mater, her native country and at the most elite international level.